 The responder will ask the parents to come into the setting to speak in person, as per our complaints policy.
 If the emails persist the manager may seek legal action.
-All emails will be kept as evidence until the matter is resolved.
+All emails will be kept as evidence.

 Social Media

 If slanderous or abusive messages appear on any social media sites we will address these immediately with a request to follow our complaints procedure.
 We will endeavour to resolve any issue raised through our complaints procedure.
 If slanderous/abusive messages continue we will seek legal action against the complainant.